Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Experiments

-We conducted experiments on six benchmark datasets, including \textbf{CIFAR-10}~\citep{krizhevsky2009learning}, \textbf{CIFAR-20}~\citep{krizhevsky2009learning}, \textbf{STL-10}~\citep{coates2011analysis}, \textbf{ImageNet-10}~\citep{chang2017deep}, \textbf{ImageNet-Dogs}~\citep{chang2017deep}, and \textbf{ImageNet-1K}~\citep{deng2009imagenet}, which are summarized in Table~\ref{tab:dataset}.
+We conducted experiments on seven benchmark datasets, including \textbf{CIFAR-10}~\cite{krizhevsky2009learning}, \textbf{CIFAR-20}~\cite{krizhevsky2009learning}, \textbf{STL-10}~\cite{coates2011analysis}, \textbf{ImageNet-10}~\cite{chang2017deep}, \textbf{ImageNet-Dogs}~\cite{chang2017deep}, \textbf{Tiny-ImageNet}~\cite{le2015tiny}, and \textbf{ImageNet-1k}~\cite{deng2009imagenet}, which are summarized in Table~\ref{tab:dataset}.
 We note that CIFAR-20 contains 20 superclasses of CIFAR-100.
-This paper follows the experimental settings widely used in deep clustering work~\citep{chang2017deep,wu2019deep,ji2019invariant,tsai2020mice,tao2021clustering}, including the image size, backbone and train-test split.
-We employ three common metrics to evaluate the clustering performance, including Normalized Mutual Information (NMI), Cluster Accuracy (ACC), and Adjusted Rand Index (ARI) for the first five datasets.
-Following~\citep{li2020prototypical}, we report Adjusted Mutual Information~(AMI) to evaluate the clustering performance for ImageNet-1K.
-The results are presented in percentage~(\%) and the higher the better clustering performance.
-For fair comparisons, we use ResNet-34~\citep{he2016deep} as the backbone to report the results in Table~\ref{tab:results}.
-Unless noted otherwise, we use ResNet-18 for the rest of experiments.
-We run each experiment three times and report the mean and standard deviation as the final results.
-We provided detailed training settings in Appendix~\ref{sec:training_setting}.
-We also provide the pseudocode of \methodname for better understanding in Appendix~\ref{sec:pseudocode}.
+STL-10 includes extra unlabeled images.
+ImageNet-10, ImageNet-Dogs, and Tiny-ImageNet are the widely-used subsets of ImageNet-1k~\cite{deng2009imagenet}, containing 10, 15, 200 classes, respectively.
+This paper follows the experimental settings widely used in deep clustering work~\cite{chang2017deep,wu2019deep,ji2019invariant,tsai2020mice,tao2021clustering}, including the image size, backbone, and train-test split.
+For image size, we use $32\times 32$ for CIFAR-10 and CIFAR-20, $96\times 96$ for STL-10, ImageNet-10, and ImageNet-Dogs, and $224\times 224$ for Tiny-ImageNet and ImageNet-1k.
+For train-test split, we use the whole datasets including training and testing set for CIFAR-10 and CIFAR-20 while both labeled and unlabeled data are employed for STL-10.